unbit/uwsgi-docs/PythonModule.rst

 .. function:: cache_get(key[, cache_server])

    Get a value from the cache.

    :param key: The cache key to read.
    :param cache_server: The UNIX/TCP socket where the cache server is listening.
 Optional.

 .. function:: cache_set(key, value[, expire, cache_server])

    Set a value in the cache.

    :param key: The cache key to write.
-   :param write: The cache value to write.
+   :param value: The cache value to write.
    :param expire: Expiry time of the value, in seconds.
    :param cache_server: The UNIX/TCP socket where the cache server is listening.
 Optional.